 You can join a Medicare prescription drug plan when you first become eligible for Medicare and each year from October 15th through December 7th.
 This may mean you may have to wait to join a Medicare drug plan and that you may pay a higher premium (a penalty) if you join later.
-You may pay that higher premium (a penalty) as long as you have Medicare prescription drug coverage.
-However, if you lose creditable prescription drug coverage, through no fault of your own, you will be eligible for a two (2) month Special Enrollment Period ("SEP") to join a Medicare prescription drug plan.
-You should compare your coverage, including which drugs are covered at what cost, with the coverage costs of the plans offering Medicare prescription drug coverage in your area.
+However, if you lose creditable prescription drug coverage under the Fund, through no fault of your own, you will be eligible for a two (2) month Special Enrollment Period ("SEP") to join a Medicare prescription drug plan.
+You should compare your coverage under the Fund, including which drugs are covered at what cost, with the coverage costs of the plans offering Medicare prescription drug coverage in your area.